How To Quit Smoking: 7 Tips To Overcoming The Addiction

 Millions of successful quitters have used nicotine substitutes or nicotine replacement therapy as a way to get through the toughest part of the quitting phase – the withdrawal that happens in the first few days when you stop smoking.

-Although nicotine is responsible for the addiction from cigarettes, smoking cessation products that utilize gum, patches, lozenges, inhalers, and nasal sprays deliver a small, controlled dose of nicotine that’s just enough to help ward off withdrawal symptoms and cravings.
+Although nicotine is responsible for the addiction from cigarettes, smoking cessation products that utilize gum, patches, lozenges, inhalers, and nasal sprays deliver a small, controlled dose of nicotine that’s just enough to help ward off withdrawal symptoms and cravings of nicotine addiction.
 It’s safe when taken as directed, and medical experts highly recommend this route.

 Nicotine replacement therapy products can typically be found over the counter at your local drugstore or pharmacy, but if you need additional help, certain medications can also be prescribed by a doctor.
 Always consult a medical professional beforehand, if you’re exploring the option of using a substitute.